 - Painting of the rooms is not permitted.

-- Students may hang pictures with adhesive picture hangers which are available in the Bookstore.
+- Students may hang pictures with Command Strips which are available in the Bookstore.
 Students are responsible to remove the hangers at the end of the year.
-Students may not use duct tape or drive nails on all permanent surfaces.
+Students may not use duct tape or drive nails on any permanent surfaces.

-- The Student Life Office will charge any damage, beyond normal wear, done to the room during the school year to the student(s) who resided in that room.
-Students should immediately report to their RA or RD if another person damages their room.
-Otherwise the damage becomes the student’s responsibility.
+- The Student Life office will charge any damage beyond normal wear done to the room during the school year to the student(s) who resided in that room.
+Students should immediately report any room damage to their RA or RD.
+If another person damages their room and it is not reported, the damage becomes the student’s responsibility.

 - All mod members are responsible for activity in the general living area.
 The mod is responsible to pay for any damages or to identify the individual(s) responsible.

 - Christmas lights and mod decorations may not hang from hallway ceilings due to state fire code.

 - Students must keep dorm hallways and janitor closets clear of all beds, boxes, bikes, wood and other items.